Factory24/getting-started/README.md

 ensures that developers who have completed any of our courses can almost immediately start contributing by reviewing code, creating pull requests and making commits.
 Essentially turning contributors to maintainers and a community.

-The technical model we will be replicating on all our projects are covered in our **[Contributing Guide](https://github.com/Factory24/contributing-guide)** which is outlines our contributing guidelines, code of conduct and our community profile.
+The technical model we will be replicating on all our projects is covered in our **[Contributing Guide](https://github.com/Factory24/contributing-guide)** which outlines our contributing guidelines, code of conduct, best practises for maintainers, our community profile and so much more.

 ## License